Welcome back to the Clean Water Made Easy Podcast! On today’s episode, I discuss the importance and how-to of Well Water Testing.

 Just want to make sure, any bottles that you send in that have no air in them.
 In other words you’d fill it up completely to the top so there’s no air in the sample, because if you have a little bit of air in there then that could cause a change in the pH of the water.
 So ideally you want to fill it up, cap it off right away, send it in, so you could mail it.
 But if you’re going to send it for a bacteria sample, it has to be sent by overnight express.

-So it’s good to have like a someone that’s experienced with the well water parameters you’re testing for, can give you a rundown of what it is.
+So it’s good to have someone that’s experienced with the well water parameters you’re testing for, and can give you a rundown of what it is.
 Or at least you could ask questions or email.
 That’s pretty common and it’s something you would expect.

 You Can Always Do- It-Yourself

 If you have to add 40 drops, then your water is hard.
 40 or over 40 drops, your water is very hard.
 So it gives you an idea, it works with most dish soap.
-There are some liquid dish soaps work better for this another like Ivory works good and, I can’t think the of other brand names but mostly they do, it does work pretty good.
+There are some liquid dish soaps work better for this, Ivory works good.

 You can get dish soap that’s made just for hardness testing too but there’s no point in doing that because at that point, if you have to pay for something you might as well just get a real hardness test kit, they’re very inexpensive and more accurate.
 But if you just want to know, is this water hard or not, you can do a quick test using the hardness soap test and find out right away.

 There’s a way you can look around, do a few simple checks of your pipes, your fixtures, and your toilet tank, your water heater and just know, learn a wealth of information about your water quality even if you never get a water test.
-You can try to recommend of course, you want to have your water tested too.
+We recommend of course to have your water tested too.
 But even before you get a water test I should say, you can go ahead and do a physical examination and learn a ton of stuff.
 So look for that in the next podcast.

 Hey well thanks for listening, I hope you have a great day.